Role of Steering Inequality In Quantum Key Distribution Protocol: Characterizing arbitrary two qubit states based on

 Combination of Eqs.(\ref{belldiag1},\ref{belldiag2}) points out that not all $F_3$ steerable states from this family are useful for our QKD protocol(see Fig.\ref{fig3}). \\

 Now let us consider the Werner class of states from the family of Bell diagonal states:

-Eigen values for the correlation tensor are all given by $-v$.
-Clearly for $v (0.5772,1]$ corresponding member from Werner class(Eq.(\ref{werner})) is $F_3$ steerable.
-Again Eq.(\ref{basis9iii}) is satisfied for the same range of values of $v.$ Consequently for this subclass of Bell diagonal states(Eq.(\ref{belldiag})), any $F_3$ steerable state is always useful in QKD protocol. \\ \textit{Family of States Not Diagonal in Bell Basis:} Consider the following class\cite{grud,woj}:
+For $\omega (0.5772,1]$ corresponding member from Werner class(Eq.(\ref{werner})) is $F_3$ steerable.
+Again Eq.(\ref{basis9iii}) is satisfied for the same range of values of $\omega$.Consequently for this subclass of Bell diagonal states(Eq.(\ref{belldiag})), any $F_3$ steerable state is always useful in QKD protocol. \\ \textit{Family of States Not Diagonal in Bell Basis:} Consider the following class\cite{grud,woj}:

 where $|\varphi\rangle=\cos\alpha|10\rangle+\sin\alpha|01\rangle,$ with $\alpha [0,\frac{\pi}{4}]$ and $0 q 1$.
 This class of states was used in \cite{grud} for increasing maximally entangled fraction in an entanglement swapping network.
 Correlation tensor is given by $\textmd{diag}(q\sin2\alpha,q\sin2\alpha,1-2q).$ A member from this family is $F_3$ steerable if: